 Before sharing with you a short biography of Auguste Comte, we return to his ideas in three parts: the central role of science in his philosophy, his conception of positivism which constitutes his philosophy, and the issues that arise from it.

-Comte posits a reflection on science before a plan of social reform.
+Auguste Comte posits a reflection on science before an outline of social reform.
 Science is a sum of knowledge, but above all it is the global relationship of humanity to the world.

 It is a principle, a system of beliefs.